co2generator/almost-weekly-paper-reading/README.md

 The project is organized as following two parts, ``deterministic optimization`` and ``stochastic optimization``.
 In the ``determinsitic optimization``, there are 4 directions: ``branch-and-cut``, ``lagrangian relaxation``, ``branch-and-price`` and ``benders decomposition``.
 In the stochastic optimization, there 3 directions: ``robust optimization``, ``stochastic optimization`` and ``distributionally robust optimization``.

-For every collected paper, there will be a paper reading note attached, which is written in Markdown.
+For every collected paper, there will be a paper reading note attached, which is written in Tex.
 In every note, the problem setting, motivation, solution approach and so on will be reported.